What does the math tutoring program do?

+Math tutors will help students solve problems and understand concepts, but they will not do homework assignments for students, assist with take-home exams, or correct assignments.
 Students need to keep in mind that a math tutor is not a computer--which is to say that even the best math tutors will sometimes have difficulty with a given math problem.
-Math tutors are not experts in all math-related fields.
-Accordingly, students will need to seek assistance from those tutors who are most familiar with the course work in question, especially when working with more specialized or high-level math or computer-related tasks.
-You may wish to check out our Math Tutors Bios page in order to find which tutors may be most fit to help you for a particular math course.
-Finally, math tutors will assist students, but they will not do homework assignments for students, assist with take-home exams, or correct assignments.
+Math tutors are not experts in all math-related fields but most of our generalist math tutors can help with most math courses and issues.
+Students may need to seek assistance from those tutors who are most familiar with the course work in question, especially when working with more specialized or high-level math or computer-related tasks.
+You may wish to check out our math tutors in order to find which tutors may be most fit to help you for a particular math course.
+We have some math tutors who tutor specific math courses, exclusively.
+To view these tutors and their schedules, you can visit our Specific Math Courses Tutoring page.

 Can a math tutor help me with my statistics course?

 Maybe.
 The College at Brockport offers courses in statistics across many different disciplines.
 This makes understanding your questions and unclarities difficult for many of the math tutors.
 Moreover, the emphasized approaches and software used vary from one statistics course to another.
 Some of the math tutors have a strong enough understanding of statistics to provide thorough assistance while other tutors may not have the expertise to help effectively.
-Thus, you are welcome to come to the SLC and ask a math tutor for some help with statistics but you should check out our Math Tutors Bios page in order to find which math tutors can help with statistics and what hours these tutors hold.
-Additionally, you should check our Tutoring for Specific Classes page as the SLC also provides tutoring for the specific statistics classes within the different disciplines, e.g. SOC 200, PSH 202, ECN 204, HLS 488 and others.
+Thus, you are welcome to come to the Center and ask a math tutor for some help with statistics but you should check out our math tutors in order to find which math tutors can help with statistics and what hours these tutors hold.
+Additionally, you should check our Statistics Tutoring page as the Center also provides tutoring for the specific statistics classes across the different disciplines, e.g. SOC 200, PSH 202, ECN 204, HLS 488 and others.

 Who are the math tutors?

-All of the SLC tutors are undergraduate and graduate math majors who are selected based upon recommendations by the Department of Mathematics faculty.
+All of our tutors are undergraduate and graduate math majors who are selected based upon recommendations by the Department of Mathematics faculty.
 Tutors are hired based on academic excellence, math proficiency (i.e., have completed at least Calculus III), and a willingness to help others.
 Department of Mathematics graduate assistants also work as math tutors.
 Upon being hired, math tutors participate in a training seminar and, throughout the semester, are closely supervised.
 Approximately 15 math tutors are available each semester.
-Click here for the math tutors' bios!

 Do I need to make an appointment?